Master of Science in Nursing in Family Nurse Practitioner

 Academic Calendar

-Ohio State’s MSN program admits online students once-per-year for the Autumn semester.
+Ohio State’s online MS in Nursing program admits online students once-per-year for the Autumn semester.

 Academic Calendar

-Ohio State’s MSN program admits online students once-per-year for the Autumn semester.
+Ohio State’s online MS in Nursing program admits online students once-per-year for the Autumn semester.

 Admission Criteria